freezy/dmd-extensions/README.md

 supported by the software running the games.
 This is an attempt to fill some gaps.

 ## Supported Displays

-Currently supported displays are the brand new **PinDMD v3**, as well as **PIN2DMD** and **PinDMD v2** (untested).
+Currently supported displays:

+- **PinDMD v3**, full RGB support
+- **PinDMD v2**, 4 bit (16 shades) support
+- **PinDMD v1**, 2 bit (4 shades) support
+- **PIN2DMD**, full RGB support

-For development there is also a virtual DMD that renders on the computer screen, so you can fiddle with it without any display at all.
+It's also possible to render to a virtual DMD on the computer screen if you want to test or debug or you don't have a real DMD.

 ## Features

 The primary goal of this project was to add support real DMDs for games that don't provide support out of the box.
-The first game is Pinball FX2.
+The first game is Pinball FX2 and we're looking into support for the Pinball Arcade as well.

 ### Pinball FX2